Dental implants can be a worrisome thing. Think about it: you’re getting pieces of metal and acrylic fused to your jaw bone.

-Getting a dental implant can be scary, especially if you are not totally sure of the risks and benefits of them.
+And getting a dental implant can be extra scary, if you are not totally sure of the risks and benefits of them.
 Hopefully, this article will ease any fear you may have and give you an objective look at dental implants.

 Dental Implants: Safe or Not?